ExplainedRE/website/content/posts/flare-on7 - Report/index.md

         Next
 ```

 The code is then creating a `Network` object and checks if our UserDomain name is `FLARE-ON`.
 If it is not, the script is raising an error and a message box.
-Most likely, by renaming our UserDomain to "FLARE-ON" we can solve, or at least make a big progress towards solving, the challenge.
+Most likely, by renaming our UserDomain to "FLARE-ON" we can solve, or at least make big progress towards solving, the challenge.
 But we are on Linux, so let's work harder.

 ```vb
         Set groke = CreateObject("WScript.Network")